business-science/gpu_accelerated_forecasting_modeltime_gluonts/README.md

 ![Event Sponsors](img/event_sponsors.jpg)

 This is a short demonstration of __GPU-Accelerated Deep Learning for Time Series__ that was part of the presentation, _"The Future of Time Series | Rise of the High-Performance Forecasting System"_.
-Video and all supporting contents are provided as part of [Learning Labs PRO, Lab 53](https://university.business-science.io/p/learning-labs-pro).
+Video and all supporting contents are provided as part of [__Learning Labs PRO, Lab 53__](https://university.business-science.io/p/learning-labs-pro).

 - 7 forecasts (Multi-Forecast) were created using a single GluonTS Model
 - This is a demonstration of the __scalability__ that can be accomplished as we could implement the same process to forecast 1000's of time series.